 An accepted part of life for most New Zealanders, and a point of concern for some expats is the constant threat of earthquakes.
-The country is situated along the Pacific Ring of Fire and New Zealand experiences thousands of earthquakes every year, although the vast majority of them aren’t even felt.
+The country is situated along the Pacific Ring of Fire, which results in New Zealand experiencing thousands of earthquakes every year, although the vast majority of them aren’t even felt.

-Many residents have an emergency kit in their garage that consists of water, food and medical supplies.
-This prospect may leave many new arrivals feeling uneasy.
-However, this is only a safety precaution.
+Many residents have an emergency kit in their garage, for use after a bad earthquake, that consists of water, food and medical supplies.
+This prospect may leave many new arrivals feeling uneasy, but it's only a safety precaution.
 Before the tragic earthquake in Christchurch in 2011, the last time that an earthquake caused substantial casualties was in 1931.

 Are you an expat living in New Zealand?